dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * **Missing EC patch**:
    * Make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled.**
    * If you don't have one, grab it here: [SSDT-EC-USBX-AMD.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-USBX-AMD.aml)

 * **IRQ conflict**:
+   * Most common on laptops and prebuilts, run SSDTTime's FixHPET option and add the resulting SSDT-HPET and ACPI patches to your config

+* **PCI allocation issue**:
+   * **UPDATE YOUR BIOS**, make sure it's on the latest.
+Most OEMs have very broken PCI allocation on older firmwares
    * Make sure either Above4GDecoding is enabled in the BIOS, if no option availible then add `npci=0x2000` to boot args. **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
-   * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled
+   * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled\

 ## "Waiting for Root Device" or Prohibited Sign error